NickKelly1/iterable/README.md

 // transformations have not executed yet console.log(called); // false

-hose.toArray(); // [4, 3]
+bucket.toArray(); // [4, 3]

 // now that data has been requeted, all transformations have run console.log(console.log(called)); // true

-// the hoses inner iterable has been exhaused so the hose is done console.log(hose.toArray()); // []
+// the buckets inner iterable has been exhaused so the bucket is done console.log(bucket.toArray()); // []
 ```

-`Hose` does not expose additional helpers methods, like `Lake`, to access individual items because such methods would cause irreversible mutation and on the inner iterable and may return different values on every call.
-Instead, `Hose` exposts itself as an iterable with a `next()` method.
+`Bucket` does not expose additional helpers methods, like `Dam`, to access individual items because such methods would cause irreversible mutation and on the inner iterable and may return different values on every call.
+Instead, `Bucket` exposts itself as an iterable with a `next()` method.

 ## Usage